Operation Harrison: Prelude

-Brigadier General Pearson sought to use semi-guerilla tactics to locate Viet Cong and People's Army of Vietnam (PAVN) units and then bring firepower and mobility to bear on enemy units once located.
+Brigadier General Pearson sought to use semi-guerrilla tactics to locate Viet Cong and People's Army of Vietnam (PAVN) units and then bring firepower and mobility to bear on enemy units once located.

 Operation

-On 26 February the 2nd Battalion, 502nd Infantry Regiment was deployed by helicopter 30km northwest of Tuy Hòa, while the 2nd Battalion, 327th Infantry Regiment was landed by helicopter 10km southeast.
+On 26 February the 2nd Battalion, 502nd Infantry Regiment was deployed by helicopter 30 km northwest of Tuy Hòa, while the 2nd Battalion, 327th Infantry Regiment was landed by helicopter 10 km southeast.
 The units were unable to locate any enemy forces.

-On 4 March in the Tuy Hòa Valley, 16km southwest of Tuy Hòa City a villager approached the command post of the 1/327th which was providing rice harvest security to advise them that he had seen PAVN troops with mortars moving towards the village of Thanh Phu, 3km to the southwest.
+On 4 March in the Tuy Hòa Valley, 16 km southwest of Tuy Hòa City a villager approached the command post of the 1/327th which was providing rice harvest security to advise them that he had seen PAVN troops with mortars moving towards the village of Thanh Phu, 3 km to the southwest.
 Two rifle companies were deployed towards Thanh Phu.
 As Company B passed the hamlet of My Phu they were hit by enemy fire.
 Company A proceeded to attack the hamlet across two dry rice paddies suffering heavy losses.
 Major David Hackworth arrived on the scene in the late afternoon and took command.
 The two companies made slow progress and by nightfall they disengaged.
-Maj Hackworth tried to establish a night cordon around the PAVN but lacked the manpower to do so, so instead positioned Tiger Force south of the hamlet and used artillery fire to cover the gaps in the cordon.
+Hackworth tried to establish a night cordon around the PAVN but lacked the manpower to do so, so instead positioned Tiger Force south of the hamlet and used artillery fire to cover the gaps in the cordon.
 The PAVN slipped away during the night, but the following morning 109 PAVN bodies were found around the hamlet.
 U.S. losses were 19 killed.

 On 5 March 2/327th relieved 1/327th which moved further west.
 On 13 March 2/502nd made an unusual night assault to exploit a B-52 strike but found no enemy, a similar assault on 15 March was also fruitless.
 Prisoner interrogations revealed that the 95th Regiment had broken into small units and dispersed west into the mountains.